-Springtime and the upcoming Summer Solstice remind me to balance all parts of myself, the active and the passive, the logical and the intuitive, the conscious and unconscious…and the outer journey along with the inner journey.
-And while I focus on cleansing and removing toxins from other parts of my life, I remember one of the most important aspects of my Spring cleaning…my sanctuary, my oasis.
+Springtime reminds me to balance all parts of myself, the active and the passive, the logical and the intuitive, the conscious and unconscious…and the outer journey along with the inner journey.
+And while I focus on cleansing and removing toxins from other parts of my life, I remember one of the most important aspects of my Spring cleaning…my oasis, my casa.
 My home.

 It’s your space, your safe place, your domain.
 Your home should be a place where you feel at ease, an escape from the demands of the outside world.
 But so often it’s a reflection of how busy our lives have become.
 And while we make time (rightfully so) for a cleansing of our mind and/or bodies we tend to put our homes on the back burner.
 It’s time to carve out a healthy place for YOU, thus strengthening your resilience to the daily onslaught of other factors that may impact your health.

 We may not be able to control the crazy that’s out in the world but there is something we can do within our own home.
 One way to deal with daily stress is to truly turn your home into a sanctuary and I have some tips you can use.

 5 Easy Ways to Remove Toxins from Your Home

 Most household dirt, pesticides and bacteria come in on your shoes.
 Go barefoot or wear slippers.
 I’ve started picking up cheap slippers whenever I see them so that I can add to my basket of slippers I keep near my door for guests.

 Keep It Fresh